Slavyanskaya Square: History

 The area was urbanized within 15th century; Kitai-gorod wall was erected in the 1530s, on the raised hill.
 Existing Church of All Saints was built in the 1480s and subsequently rebuilt in the 17th century.

 Until 1934, territories inside the wall developed separately from the rest of the city, retaining medieval congestion until the 1890s despite numerous plans to redevelop Kitai-gorod.
 In the 1890s, Moscow Merchant Society consolidated the blocks within the wall, and built a string of majestic office buildings, notably Boyarsky Dvor facing Varvarka Gates and Staraya Square (by Fyodor Schechtel), 4 Staraya Square, former Communist Party Headquarters (by Vladimir Sherwood Jr.), and Delovoy Dvor (by Ivan Kuznetsov).
 The square and Solyanka Street acquired the finest examples of late Art Nouveau and Russian neoclassical revival, however, developers failed to obtain the permits for demolition of the wall.

 The boulevard north from the square was formed in two stages; first, the old Apple Market near Novaya Square was replaced with a boulevard across Polytechnical Museum (1880s, with the 1887 Plevna Monument).
 Next, the southern part of the boulevard was cleaned up with the demolition of Varvarka Gated market.

 The two squares acquired their present shape in 1934, when the State demolished Kitai-gorod tower blocking the exit from Varvarka Street and the fortress wall between Staraya Square and Kitaisky Lane.
 Remains of the tower are visible in an underground vestibule of Kitay-Gorod subway station.

 Monument to Saints Cyril and Methodius by Vyacheslav Klykov was opened on the northbound boulevard in 1992.
-The Square is a common starting point for public rallies; in particular, the Russian March of 4 November 2006.
+The Square is a common starting point for public rallies; in particular.